tablet-cellphone-laptop-thinkstock

 RHUL Proofreading Scheme

-The Royal Holloway Proofreading Scheme is only open to postgraduates who would like to have the final draft of an assessed project/dissertation/thesis checked for minor slips and errors.
-The scheme's proofreaders do not work for Royal Holloway but are freelance professionals with experience of checking through academic work for error.
-Any work that these proofreaders do for you is by private arrangement and paid for by you.
+The Royal Holloway Proofreading Scheme is open to PGRs who would like their final draft of an assessed project/dissertation/thesis to be checked for minor spelling and grammatical errors.
+The scheme's proofreaders do not work for Royal Holloway but are freelance professionals with experience of academic proofreading.
+Any work carried out by the Proofreading Scheme is by private arrangement and should be paid for by the PGR.
 Further information here.

 Quick Links